zulu-zsh/zulu/README.md

 # List installed packages
 zulu list

+# List all available packages
+zulu list --all
 ```

 Zulu intelligently autocompletes package names for you when using any of the above commands